ivard/irma_mno_server/README.md

 A self-enrollment server for IRMA credentials using passports, identity cards or drivers licenses with NFC chips.
 It is meant to work together with the [card emulator app](https://github.com/credentials/irma_android_cardemu), which extracts some information from the document and sends it to this server.
 We then check the validity of the document, extract some personal information from it, and ask the [IRMA API server](https://github.com/credentials/irma_api_server) to issue some credentials containing the extracted information.

+## Configuring the server

+The server needs a running and correctly configured [API server](https://github.com/credentials/irma_api_server) instance to do the credential issuing.
+The URL and credentials for this API server can be configured using a json file at `src/main/resources/config.json`.
+In the same directory a sample configuration file called `config.sample.json` is included, showing all options, their defaults, and what they mean.

-# Running the server
+## Running the server

 The gradle build file should take care the dependencies.
 To run the server in development mode simply call:

     gradle appRun

-# Testing with cURL
+## Testing with cURL

 To make a GET request on a resource: